rpmuller/ePubs/WP1.md

 petty and provincial.
-When Athens liberated the Greeks of Asia Minor and the adjacent islands from the Persians, Sparta held aloof; so long as the Peloponnesus was deemed safe, the fate of other (ireeks was a matter of indifference.
+When Athens liberated the Greeks of Asia Minor and the adjacent islands from the Persians, Sparta held aloof; so long as the Peloponnesus was deemed safe, the fate of other Greeks was a matter of indifference.
 Every attempt at a confederation of the Hellenic world was defeated by Spartan particularism.